mydogjavascript/final_project/README.md

 ##### weight
 * Observation weights, albeit of uncertain accuracy, designed to account for varying sampling probabilities.
 ##### dead
-* Factor with levels alive dead
+* Factor with levels alive and dead
 ##### airbag
-* Factor with levels none airbag
+* Factor with levels none and airbag
 ##### seatbelt
-* Factor with levels none belted
+* Factor with levels none and belted
 ##### frontal
 * Numeric vector; 0=non-frontal, 1=frontal impact
 ##### sex
-* Factor with levels f m
+* Factor with levels f and m
 ##### ageOFocc
 * Age of occupant in years
 ##### yearacc